Best Scope for 6.5 Creedmoor – My Top 5 Picks in 2023

 Product Highlights

 This scope comes with windage and elevation adjustment turrets like most other scopes.
-But these are particularly smooth and offer up to 15 MOA per rotation, which enabled me to compensate for lots of windage and elevation.
+But these are particularly smooth and offer 1/4 MOA per click, which enabled me to compensate for lots of windage and elevation.
+However, I did find the turret markings quite small and difficult to see in low light.
+Using an external ballistic calculator helped compensate.

 Common Problems and How to Deal With Them